peterdsharpe/AeroSandbox/README.md

 ### Installation

 There are several easy ways to get started with AeroSandbox!
-(Assuming you already have Python >=3.7 installed, preferably via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section).)
+(Assuming you already have Python >=3.7 installed, preferably via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section) - if not, do this first.)

 1. (Recommended) Download the latest release here: [https://github.com/peterdsharpe/AeroSandbox/releases](https://github.com/peterdsharpe/AeroSandbox/releases).
 Then, run "pip install AeroSandbox" in your command prompt to ensure that all dependencies are satisfied.

-2. If you just want the raw package (and no test cases or examples), install by simply typing "pip install AeroSandbox" into your terminal.
+2. If you just want the raw package (and no test cases or examples), install by simply entering "pip install AeroSandbox" into your terminal.

 3. Both of the above options will download released versions of AeroSandbox.
 If you'd rather get a nightly/dev version (which has more features but may be buggy), clone or download directly from [the AeroSandbox GitHub page](https://github.com/peterdsharpe/AeroSandbox).